 - A CFO may want to talk purely in terms of finances and risk.
 They're the customer, give them what they want.
 Stick with ROI and risk management and quantify the proposals in terms of greater efficiency, "strategic benefit", "future proofing" and "quality of life".
 Summarize your view of technology futures as versus the business - inflection points, timelines and related business risk in as simple of terms as possible.

 - Regularly review the business basics with your CFO: budget, revenue oriented projects, board concerns, make sure all IT related contracts are clearly owned.
 Delegate related cost containment to procurement and the relevant product/service managers and business owners, learning from other centralized functions such as HR or finance about their budget planning as well.
-Communicate in terms of (internal) customer satisfaction and how it correlates with budget.
+Communicate in terms of (internal) customer satisfaction and how it correlates with the budget.
 Focus projects on cost containment.
-Innovate on removal of non-differentiating responsibilities.
+Innovate on the removal of non-differentiating responsibilities.

 - Align as much of your budget as possible with various business, product and channel leaders.
 Agree their part of the IT budget and their finance/analyst if they have one.
 You and the business leader tag team conversations with the CFO, making it clear that the budget put forward is required to support the business leaders’ revenue forecast, budget, and strategy.
 This demonstrates how IT is supporting each part of the business.
-Ideally these are the business leaders in support with the CIO when you sit down under the CFO's budget microscope.
+Ideally, these are the business leaders in support with the CIO when you sit down under the CFO's budget microscope.